Veneration: Christianity

 Veneration towards those who were considered holy began in early Christianity, with the martyrs first being given special honor.
 Official commemoration of saints in churches began as early as the first century.
-The apostle Paul mentioned saints by name in his writings.
+Paul the Apostle mentioned saints by name in his writings.
 Icons depicting saints were created in the catacombs.
-The Orthodox Church of Byzantium began official church commemoration very early and even in Rome, commemoration is documented in the third century.
+The Orthodox Church of Byzantium began liturgical commemoration very early, and even in Rome, commemoration is documented in the third century.
 Over time, the honor also began to be given to those Christians who lived lives of holiness and sanctity.
-Various denominations venerate and determine saints in different ways, with some having a formal canonization or glorification process.
-It is also the first step to becoming a saint.
+Various denominations venerate and determine saints in different ways, with some having a formal beatification or glorification process.

 Latria, hyperdulia, protodulia and dulia

 Christian theologians have long adopted the terms latria for the type of worship due to God alone, and dulia and proskynesis for the veneration given to angels, saints, relics and icons.

 Catholic and Eastern Orthodox theologies also include the term hyperdulia, paid to the Virgin Mary.
 Some theologians introduced another term for her bridegroom, Saint Joseph, called protodulia, but this distinction has not been as generally adopted into the terminology as hyperdulia.
 The Doctor of the Church Thomas Aquinas specifies that hyperdulia is the same type of veneration as dulia, only given in a greater degree; both remain distinct from latria.